 The company has had success cementing customer loyalty and driving sales with its proprietary credit and debit cards (REDcards, collectively).
 Nearly a quarter of sales are paid for with REDcards.

 Target's advertising costs totalled $1.6 billion for 2019, and $1.5 billion each for 2018 and 2017.

-After about a decade of pretty steady revenue growth, Target saw a 6% dip in fiscal 2016 (ended January) following the sale of its pharmacy and clinics business; sales rebounded a bit in fiscal 2017 and more significantly in fiscal 2018.
+After about a decade of pretty steady revenue growth, Target saw a 6% dip in fiscal 2016 (ended January 2017) following the sale of its pharmacy and clinics business; sales rebounded a bit in fiscal 2017 and more significantly in fiscal 2018.

-In fiscal 2017 the company reported revenue of $71.9 billion, up 3% from the prior year.
-Same-store sales rose more than a percent and Target opened about 20 net new stores throughout the year.
+In fiscal 2018 (ended January 2019) the company reported revenue of $75.4 billion, up 4% from the prior year.
+Same-store sales rose a solid 5% on an increase in traffic and Target opened about 20 net new stores throughout the year.

 Amid all the buzz around digital sales and omnichannel experiences, physical stores are still of huge importance to Target's growth strategy.
 Its investments also include store redesigns and the opening of small-format urban stores.
 The company has remodeled 400 stores since 2017 and plans 600 more remodels by the end of 2020; it also plans to open 30 small-format stores in fiscal 2020.
 Target will also begin exploring sites for stores that are approximately 6,000 square feet – roughly half the size of its smallest small-format store – reaching even more guests in urban neighborhoods and on college campuses.